wftutorials/flask-beginner-tutorial/README.md

 login_manager.init_app(app)
 ```

-We add our secret key because we are using session and flask requires this
+We add our secret key because we are using sessions and flask requires this

 ```python
 app = Flask(__name__)